knazir/boids/README.md

 Controls:
 - Left-click: Spawn a boid traveling in a random direction.
 - Right-click: Deflect all boids away from the location of your click.

+Click [here](http://imgur.com/JrjStfm) to see an example of the simulation in action.